 There is a new market for "hardened" firewalls in ICS environments, but any IT firewall will operate the same way, albeit with a few unique exceptions.
-Though they may not be hardened for harsh industrial environments or compact enough to fit inside a control panel.
-They may not have some of the specific data-handling features meant for unique manufacturing protocols such as EthernetIP or Modbus.
+However, they may not be hardened for harsh industrial environments or compact enough to fit inside a control panel.
+They may not have specific data-handling features meant for unique manufacturing protocols such as EthernetIP or Modbus.
 However, the critical thing they do have is a way to filter inbound and outbound traffic to and from your ICS network and your standard office network.

 Securing Your ICS Network